awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 ## Granting Read\-Only Permission to an Anonymous User<a name="example-bucket-policies-use-case-2"></a>

 The following example policy grants the `s3:GetObject` permission to any public anonymous users\. \(For a list of permissions and the operations that they allow, see [Amazon S3 Actions](using-with-s3-actions.md)\.\) This permission allows anyone to read the object data, which is useful for when you configure your bucket as a website and want everyone to be able to read objects in the bucket\.
 Before you use a bucket policy to grant read\-only permission to an anonymous user, you must disable block public access settings for your bucket\.
-For more information, see [Setting Permissions for Website Access](WebsiteAccessPermissionsReqd.md)\.
+For more information, see [Setting permissions for website access](WebsiteAccessPermissionsReqd.md)\.

 ```
  1. {